kaosat-dev/CoffeeSCad/readme.md

 - **Q** : I am a developper, where is the "meat" of the code ?

- **A** It is in the **App/CS** (for coffeescript) folder: I am currently developping using the coffeescript "watch" feature to compile the various .coffee files to js ie: after cloning the project, just go into the OpenCoffeScad folder and type **coffee -co . --watch src** (you need to have coffeescript install)
+ **A** In the dev branch it is in the src folder

+- **Q** : Can I try CoffeeScad locally ?

+ **A** Sure !
+If you want to contribute/play around with newer versions locally you can use the included CakeFile :
+ - after installing the depencies : type: "npm install -d"   tp Install the dependencies from the package.json file
+ - just type cake serveWatch from the root folder to watch/compile the files and launch a small webserver
+ - you can then go to  http://127.0.0.1:8090/ in your browser to use the dev version of CoffeeSCad

 Inspiration
 =============